funkhaus/factory-archive/README.md

 Explain what this repo is for.
 Mention James Lee.

 ## How to accept a Component Request
-Component requests are made through Github Issues, example (https://github.com/funkhaus/factory/issues/3)[https://github.com/funkhaus/factory/issues/3].
+Component requests are made through Github Issues, [example](https://github.com/funkhaus/factory/issues/3).
 Review the request, ask questions and when ready make a proposal to build the component.
 If accepted, the Issue will be progressed to the Accepted state in the Project.

 ## How to submit a finished Component for review

 We use storybook to develop and show off the components that have been created.
-If you are not familiar with storybook, checkout (https://storybook.js.org/)[https://storybook.js.org/].
+If you are not familiar with storybook, checkout [storybook](https://storybook.js.org/).

 Once a Component Request has been accepted,